patrickstowell/PHY303-Lectures/_sources/phy303-unit3-shellmodel-and-spin.md

 2, 8, (14), 20, 28, 50, 82, 126.
 $$

-You'll notice that in some oof my examples I've mentioned 14 as a possible shell.
+You'll notice that in some of my examples I've mentioned 14 as a possible shell.
 This is because the energy gap for the $1d_{5/2}$ state means it appears to give the impressions of shell closures in some datasets, but it is not as strong as some of the main magic numbers.

 The ability to describe the Magic numbers is a great success of the shell model.
 We now have a way to explain how protons and nucleons structure themselves inside our nucleus.
 In the next unit we'll discuss how this can be used to estimate some other observed properties of the nucleus, such as parity and the magnetic moment.